scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 We can put battery levels in a spreadsheet, making sure to fill every row and column in a nice rectangle, without missing a spot.
 That's a "2-d" tensor.
-2-d is like a stock plot, with two dimensions "time" and "price."
+2-d is like a stock chart, with two dimensions "time" and "stock price."

 We can copy that sheet to another, and another.
 Mess the numbers up a bunch, but still keep them between 0.0 and 1.0.
 Then we'd have _sheets_ of tensors, or a "3-d" tensor.
 A common 3-d tensor is a digital image, one sheet each for the pixel values of red, green and blue.

 Now you know what a Tensor is.
 Not so scary is it?

-Know what's cool?
 Bert represents _everything_ as a tensor.
 So do you.

-Look at all
+Imagine all
-the amazing things Bert can hold in his head as a tensor.
+the amazing things Bert holds in his head as tensors.
 Instructions for driving a car, the taste of his martini from last night, a picture of a bunny, or words he's reading are just... tensors.